 The only way you’re going to find yourself in trouble with things like that is if you’re going looking for drugs, which we highly un-recommend.
 Cannabis is legal for god’s sake!

-Some parts of the city can be pretty rowdy at the weekend with a big drinking culture, especially in the Entertainment District and the west side of Downtown.
+With a big drinking culture, weekends in Toronto can be rowdy, especially in the Entertainment District and the west side of Downtown.
 Once the clubs close, the revelers spill out onto the streets and do what they do as a drunk person: shout, fight, vomit – you know.

 There’s also an issue with homeless people, but you won’t be hassled too much.
 If you’re from any big city, it’s probably something you’re (unfortunately) used to.